Frankly My Dear

 Riley Martinez

-I'm not sure I agree about Reverse Engineering.
+I'm not sure I agree about Software Development.
 To me, it seemed more like Concurrency.

 Harper Davis